ndrean/Solid-components/README.md

 ## Overriding CSS in JS

-Suppose we have a base component with class `base` and that we want to override the CSS.
+Suppose we have a base component with class `base` and we want to override the CSS.

 We can use classes from "index.css".
 We can also do CSS in JS with the package "solid-styled-components".